pt2121/NYC-Glass-Challenge-Oct2014/README.md

 * User location module is added.
 * Follow Glass design guidelines : sound, card, tuggable view.
 * UI changed.
-* Hopefully, the code will be more oganized and readable.
+* Hopefully, the code is more oganized and readable.

 **To improve our code base, we also adopt cutting-edge technologies and awesome open source libraries:**
 * [RxJava (Reactive)](https://github.com/ReactiveX/RxJava)